ggrossetie/asciidoctor-web-pdf/README.md

 CLI version 3.5.0
 ```

-To render a cheatsheet for instance
+If you want to render the cheatsheet example, move to the root of this repository and type:

 ```bash
 docker run --rm \